divaricatum/cl-faq/README.md

 If the answer is yes, then it may be that you need to adjust the locations of the heaps used by Allegro CL.
-Choosing an adequate location in which to map the Lisp and foreign (C) heaps in a running Lisp image is complex.
+Choosing an adequate location in which to map the Lisp and foreign (Aclmalloc) heaps in a running Lisp image is complex.
 We refer to these problems collectively as the heap placement problem.
 While these problems are not in fact new, they are only triggered when the Lisp image is large (typically greater than 500